 Creative Writing: Poetry focuses on students' understanding of the structure and elements of poetry and the writing process.
 Students will draft varied works of poetry, use critical terminology in the discussion of poetic works, and participate in revision processes.
 A minimum of 15 pages of completed work is recommended.

-Prerequisite: A grade of "C" or higher in RDG 099.
-Credit: 3 semester hours Lecture: 3 Lab: 0
+Prerequisite: A grade of "C" or higher in ENG 101, or consent of instructor.